 This page is for homeowners whose pool pump is not working the way it should.
 The pump may not turn on, may not prime, may sound loud, may leak, or may stop moving enough water through the pool.

 You do not need to know the exact cause before you book.
 Pump symptoms can come from the pump itself, the motor, air in the system, filter pressure, valves, timers, automation, wiring at the equipment pad, or other visible equipment issues.
-The repair diagnosis helps sort that out before you approve repair work.
+The repair diagnostic helps sort that out before you approve repair work.

 The pump does not turn on, starts and stops, hums, or seems completely dead.